Baton Rouge Perio Logo

 Inflammation caused by periodontal disease creates an increase in white blood cells and C-reactive proteins (CRP).
 CRP is a protein associated with heart disease.
 When levels are increased in the body, it amplifies the body’s natural inflammatory response.
 Bacteria from periodontal disease may enter the bloodstream, causing the liver to produce extra CRP, which then leads to inflamed arteries and possibly blood clots.
 Inflamed arteries can lead to blockage, which can cause heart attacks or strokes.

 Coronary heart disease is the leading cause of death in the United States for both men and women.
-Enacting positive oral hygiene practices and obtaining treatment for periodontal problems can help prevent the risk of developing this unfortunate condition.
+Enacting positive oral hygiene practices and obtaining treatment for periodontal concerns can help prevent the risk of developing this unfortunate condition.

 PERIODONTAL DISEASE AND PREGNANCY